-The fasted paced nature of the game, with sudden stops and starts, this can cause damage to the muscles attaching to the front of your tibia (lower leg), causing pain and localised swelling.
+The fasted-paced nature of the game, with sudden stops and starts, can cause damage to the muscles attaching to the front of your tibia (lower leg), causing pain and localised swelling.

 Most knee injuries are related to over-use, sudden changes in direction and tackles.
 Injuries can include runners knee, chondromalacia patella and iliotibial band (ITB) syndrome, cruciate ligament tears and meniscus damage.

 This is most commonly caused by a condition called plantar fasciitis.
 This is a painful soft tissue swelling that comes on with over-use or ill-fitting football boots.
 Heel pain is often sharp and occurs when you put weight on the heel.
 It can feel like someone is sticking something sharp in your heel, or as if you’re walking on sharp stones.

 Your Achilles is the tough rubbery cord at the base of your calf muscle.
 This can often become inflamed from over-use.
 You may have pain and swelling at the back of the ankle or heel.
 The pain may be minor but continuous, or it could be sudden and sharp.
 It may be worse first thing in the morning.

 These can include injuries in the calves, hamstrings, quads, and hip.
 These can largely be avoided by warming up before playing and cooling down and stretching afterward.

 The main causes of Football related injuries are:

 - Spinal Misalignments

 - Trauma – from falls, bumps, slips & tackles